Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Computational Experiments

 \subsection{Slices in Studying Algorithm Scaling}

-As discussed in Section~\ref{sec:testbed}, we focus on the phase transition WSP instances in our computational study.
-In a standard (non-FPT) study of phase transitions, this is generally straightforward -- at least conceptually, though potentially quite computationally challenging.
+As discussed in Section~\ref{sec:testbed}, we focus on the PT WSP instances in our computational study.
+In a standard (non-FPT) study of PTs, this is generally straightforward -- at least conceptually, though potentially quite computationally challenging.
 For example, consider standard Random-3SAT; the size of the problem is indicated by the number, $n$, of propositional variables.
 For each value of $n$, the number of clauses $c$ is selected so that the instances have a 50\%{} probability of being satisfiable, which we might write as ``set $c = c_{50}$''.
-Then, to study the algorithm's complexity, one tests it on these phase transition instances.
+Then, to study the algorithm's complexity, one tests it on these PT instances.

 However, a key aspect of FPT is that, in addition to a main problem size parameter $n$, it also has some other parameter $k$ which is closely involved in the problem complexity.
 One will generally wish to study the algorithm's scalability in terms of both $k$ and $n$.
 We call $n$ and $k$ \emph{size parameters} following the observation that they control the size of the space of WSP solutions.
 Consequently, we say that $(k, n)$ is the \emph{size space}.
-The remaining parameters $e$ and $\gamma$ are then \emph{constraint parameters} as they control the number of constraints.
+The remaining parameters $e$ and $\gamma$ are then \emph{constraint parameters} as they control the number of constraints, and they are chosen such that the instances have 50\% chance of being satisfiable as discussed in Section~\ref{sec:setting-density}.

 Since $(k, n)$ is two dimensional, studying the performance over the whole size space is computationally expensive and also difficult to analyse.
 Accordingly, in this paper, for simplicity and clarity we study the scaling along one-dimensional subspaces of $(k,n)$, which we will refer to as \emph{slices}.
-Since the size space is 2-d, we need to study the scaling in at least two independent (not necessarily orthogonal) directions; or along two independent one-dimensional ``slices''.
+Since the size space is two-dimensional, we need to study the scaling in at least two independent (not necessarily orthogonal) directions; or along two independent one-dimensional ``slices''.
 While studying the FPT properties, it is natural that such slices should also tend to focus on the regions in which $k$ is small compared to $n$.